arthur-vilela/PP1-japan-brazil-migration/README.md

      ![Valid CSS logo from W3C](https://jigsaw.w3.org/css-validator/images/vcss-blue)

 - Accessibility
-    - Lighthouse in devtools indicated a high
+    - Lighthouse in devtools indicated a high accessibility score
+    - It also indicated a middle (yellow)"Performance" score.